doodek/dailyficior-bot/README.md

 # dailyficior-bot

+Work in progress

-Follow Instagram accounts from Telegram!
+Follow your favourite Instagram star from Telegram!